Search is underway for a man who might be linked to the Kentucky highway shootings that wounded five

 LONDON, Ky.
-(AP) — Authorities were searching Sunday for a man who may have been linked to the shooting of nine vehicles and wounding of five people on a highway in rural southeastern Kentucky.
+(AP) — Authorities searched a rugged and hilly area of southeastern Kentucky on Sunday for a man who they believe may be linked to the shooting of nine vehicles and wounding of five people on a busy highway.

-Although they said they could not yet name him a suspect in Saturday's shootings along busy Interstate 75, authorities said they consider 32-year-old Joseph A. Couch a “person of interest" and were searching for him in a remote area of rugged and hilly terrain north of London, a community of about 8,000 people roughly 75 miles (120 kilometers) south of Lexington.
+Although they said they could not yet name him a suspect in Saturday's shootings along Interstate 75, authorities said they consider 32-year-old Joseph A. Couch a “person of interest" and were searching for him in a remote area north of London, a community of about 8,000 people roughly 75 miles (120 kilometers) south of Lexington.

 “We’re going to go in and we’re going to find this guy,” Deputy Gilbert Acciardo, a spokesperson for the Laurel County Sheriff’s Office, told reporters Sunday.